cjlee112/phenoseq/doc/reference/analyze.rst

 .. class:: SNP(colnames, fields, add_attrs=None, **kwargs)

    A generic object for representing a SNP, simply as a Python object with attributes.
 It provides no methods.
+It is typically initialized from VCF data and carries all the VCF information fields as its attributes; attribute names are lower-case.
+E.g. to access the AF1 field, use the SNP object's *af1* attribute.

    * *colnames*: a list of attribute names to use for the data in *fields*